 Other university developments

-At Victoria University philosophy became a stand-alone department in 1952, and the logician George Hughes was appointed professor.
+At Victoria University College philosophy became a stand-alone department in 1952, and the logician George Hughes was appointed professor.
 Under Hughes, Victoria’s philosophy department became well known for research in logic.
 New Zealander Max Cresswell joined the department in 1963 and became its foremost logician.
 Australian Kim Sterelny taught at Victoria between 1988 and 2008 and gained recognition as a philosopher of biology.

 Philosophy at Auckland was revitalised after 1955, when lecturer Richard Anschutz became professor and employed more lecturing staff.
 In the mid-1960s the department’s focus shifted to issues in contemporary philosophy, and research output significantly increased in the 1980s.